-A) Spanish Culture: American students highly value the cultural environment of Spain, as a country full of beautiful and historic places.
+- Spanish Culture: American students highly value the cultural environment of Spain as a country full of beautiful and historic places.

 Spain is the third most visited country in the world with 68.2 million tourists in 2016.

-Some of the most popular places to visit are The Prado Museum, The Royal Palace of Madrid, Parque del Retiro, The Cathedral of Almudena, Royal Basilica of San Francisco.
+Some of the most popular places to visit are The Prado Museum, The Royal Palace of Madrid, Parque del Retiro, The Cathedral of Almudena and the Royal Basilica of San Francisco.

-Its gastronomy is famous thanks to the variety of dishes and its proximity to the sea.
-Many describe the cuisine as a style that goes from the rural to the coastal.
+Its gastronomy is famous thanks to its variety of dishes and its proximity to the sea.
+Many describe the cuisine as a style that goes from rural to coastal.

-Due to immigration and thanks to the influence of other American peoples including those from Mexico, Peru, and Colombia.
-Spanish cuisine with unique touches and with a lot of personality.
+Due to immigration, and thanks to the influence of other American peoples including those from Mexico, Peru, and Colombia, Spanish cuisine has unique touches and a lot of personality.

-B) Artistic History: One of the most important figures in world literature is Miguel de Cervantes and thanks to his work “Don Quijote de la Mancha” Spain is recognized and admired in the literary world.
+- Artistic History: One of the most important figures in world literature is Miguel de Cervantes, and thanks to his work “Don Quijote de la Mancha”, Spain is recognized and admired in the literary world.

-Renowned of other art forms such as painting including: Picasso, Diego Velázquez, Francisco Goya or Salvador Dalí are just a sample of the richness of spain’s artistic history.
+It is renowned for other art forms, such as painting, and was home to painters including Picasso, Diego Velázquez, Francisco Goya and Salvador Dalí.
+This is just a sample of the richness of spain’s artistic history

-C) Climate: The capital of Madrid enjoys an excellent climate.
-Most of the time it has an average temperature of between 14 and 15 degree Celsius (57 Fahrenheit) throughout the year.
+- Climate: The capital of Madrid enjoys an excellent climate.
+Most of the time it has an average temperature of between 14 and 15 degrees Celsius (57 Fahrenheit) throughout the year.

-The downside of the season is that there are many tourists during this time, and the problems of accommodation and transportation can increase.
+The downside of the season is that there are many tourists during this time, and problems with accommodation and transportation can increase.

-In the winter, Spain has an average temperature of 9.5 to 11 degree Celsius (49.1 Fahrenheit) and the coldest month is January with about 6 degree Celsius (42 Fahrenheit).
-It has occasional snowfall but not with the magnitude that is present in the United States.
+In the winter, Spain has an average temperature of 9.5 to 11 degrees Celsius (49.1 Fahrenheit), and the coldest month is January, with about 6 degrees Celsius (42 Fahrenheit).
+It has occasional snowfall, but not of the magnitude that is present in the United States.